 Ned and Mary had not gone to their new cottage, but only for a walk.
 Arm in arm, they strolled away from Five Points, up Grand Boulevard Drive.
-At about the time Fredrika reached the parsonage, they turned and began to retrace their steps.
+At about the time Fredrika reached the parsonage, they turned and began to retrace their extens. parsonage, they turned and began to retrace their steps.
 Ned looked down into Mary's happy face.
 "Mrs. Ned Holden," he murmured.
 "Like the sound of it?"
 Mary squeezed his arm.
-"It's the most beautiful name in the world," she said.
+"It's the most beautiful name in the world,"

+she said.

-"Mary-no regrets?"
+'Mary-no regrets?"
 Ned asked.
 Her eyes met his in candid surprise.
 "Regrets?
 Why should there be, Ned?"

 "I was afraid-once-that you were in love with Ellis Smith," he confessed.
 "Oh."
 Her gaze left his, and she walked beside him for a moment in silence.
-"I like Ellis-I'm sorry for But I'll never love anyone in the world except you, Ned.
+"I like Ellis-I'm sorry for him.
+But I'll never love anyone in the world except you, Ned.
 I thought you knew that.